jamesqquick/jamesqquick-site/src/data/posts/1. Hello World/Hello World.md

 ## Why I'm Here

 So, what am I doing here?
 Although I have written tons of technical posts, I need an outlet for more **soft skills/personal stuff**.
 I can't expect someone else to publish material that only pertains to me and my experiences, can I?
-That said, I am going to be writing here two reasons.
+That said, I am going to be writing here for two reasons.

 1. Let you get to know me better
 2. Share my experiences in the hopes that you get something out of it